Icelk/icelk.dev/public/articles/dns-unbound-setup.md

 # Captive portals

+EDIT: I've made a [script](https://github.com/Icelk/dotfiles/blob/main/scripts/captive-portal-connect.fish) which automatically connects to the captive portal (in some cases, see the network usage in your browser's dev tools to modify the POST data of the script).

 For me, the captive portal detection in Firefox works great.

 If you're using Chromium or derivatives, I've heard great thing about [captive browser](https://github.com/FiloSottile/captive-browser).